 Please note, you may only use the following UTF-8 characters when naming your application attachments: A-Z, a-z, 0-9, underscore (), hyphen (-), space (), and period (.).
-You must limit the file name to 30 or fewer characters.
+You must limit the file name to 50 or fewer characters.
 Attachments that do not follow this rule may cause the entire application to be rejected or cause issues during processing.
 Each attached file must have a unique filename (for example, don't use "budget justification" for both the total budget justification and a subaward budget justification).

-SF 424 (R&R), APPLICATION FOR FEDERAL ASSISTANCE [MANDATORY]:
+1. SF-424 (R&R), Application for Federal Assistance [MANDATORY]:

 Complete this form first to populate data in other forms.
-Include the Topic and Subtopic with the project title in field 11.
 The Topic and Subtopic and the project title must be the same as submitted in your LOI; applications not meeting this requirement may be administratively declined.
 Each application must be submitted to a DOE SBIR/STTR Topic and, within the Topic, to only one Subtopic.
 DOE will not assign a Topic and/or Subtopic to grant applications; this must be done by the applicant.
 The Topic and Subtopic are also required on page 1 of the Project Narrative.

 Complete all the required fields in accordance with the pop-up instructions on the form.
-Please ensure that the Project Title in field 11 of the SF 424 is identical to the title listed on your Project Narrative cover page and the title listed in your LOI.
+Please ensure that the Project Title in field 11 of the SF-424 is identical to the title listed on your Project Narrative cover page and the title listed in your LOI.

-Use 04/09/2018 as the proposed project start date.
+Use 02/19/2019 as the proposed project start date.